atherplanes/atherplanes-website/README.md

 ![](./IMG_2566.JPG)

-5,Now fold the tow outside flaps down to their side again!
+5, Fold the tow outside flaps down to their side again.